 A Thermos-style vacuum flask is also good for keeping drinks both hot and cold.
 This is useful for tea, coffee or hot chocolate on cold days, but also for ice-cold water on hot days.

-How to pack for multi-day walks
+How to pack a backpack for multi-day walks

 For longer trips, particularly if you’re backpacking a long-distance trail or going on a trekking holiday, you might need a bigger rucksack, to accommodate extra clothing and camping gear.
 Multi-day packs range from around 45 to 75 litres plus.
 Unless you’re going on an extended expedition or to a particularly remote/extreme environment, we wouldn’t recommend going much larger than this – the temptation with a bigger pack is always to fill it with unnecessary ‘just in case’ extras, which makes for a back-breaking load.

 Given that you’ll be carrying more stuff, it’s worth creating a kit checklist to ensure you don’t forget anything essential.
 There are plenty of backpacking kit lists online, but since every person and every trip are different, a ‘one size fits all’ approach isn’t always going to work.
 So, in our experience, the easiest way to come up with a personal checklist is to think about the different parts of your day on the trail or in the hills, and go from there.
 For example, what will you need while you’re actually hiking?
 What will you need when you stop to set up camp?
 For cooking and eating?
 What will you need to sleep comfortably at night?
 This will help ensure you’re embarking on how to pack a backpack that’s right for you.

 Next, it might help to group those bits of gear together, and maybe even consider keeping them all in separate small drybags.
 You can often buy these in multi-coloured sets, which are a great way to organise your kit.
 This also stops smaller items from getting lost in your pack.